shugy0/max-vrchat-fps/README.md

 ### Optimization tips for Oculus Rift platform headset specific

-As explained in Quest section, use OculusKiller.
+As explained in Quest section but use OculusKiller only.

 ### Optimization tips for every headsets for SteamVR